LoginRadius/engineering-portal/content/guest-post/vim-level-up/index.md

 In addition, this tutorial explores a few other tips and tricks.
 It is not uncommon for folks who have been using Vim for a long time and not being familiar with these handy, useful features.

 ## Macros
-You don't want to miss out on macros if you want to level up your vim game.
+You don't want to miss out on macros if you want to level up your Vim game.
 Vim macro is a powerful feature that allows you to record a sequence of keys on the fly.
 It helps you to automate a lot of stuff.

 Macros are based on the concept of registers.
 If you don't know what registers are, you can think of them as a bunch of spaces in memory that Vim uses to store some text.